alibaba/tengine/README.markdown

 * Dynamically configure HTTP routing based on modulo operation for a specific header, cookie or query parameter with [tengine-ingress](https://github.com/alibaba/tengine-ingress).
 * Dynamically configure HTTP routing to add/append custom header or add query parameter in the HTTP request to the upstream with [tengine-ingress](https://github.com/alibaba/tengine-ingress).
 * Dynamically configure HTTP routing to add custom header in the HTTP response to the client with [tengine-ingress](https://github.com/alibaba/tengine-ingress).
+* Dynamically configure failover to a backup upstream or a redirect by response status code with [tengine-ingress](https://github.com/alibaba/tengine-ingress).
 * Support the CONNECT HTTP method for forward proxy.
 * Support asynchronous OpenSSL, using hardware such as QAT for HTTPS acceleration.
+* Zstandard (zstd) response compression, and serving pre-compressed static files.
 * Enhanced operations monitoring, such as asynchronous log & rollback, DNS caching, memory usage, etc.
+* Fine-grained timing statistics variables for the request and for each stage of the upstream interaction.
 * Support server_name in Stream module.
-* More load balancing methods, e.g., consistent hashing, and session persistence.
+* More load balancing methods, e.g., consistent hashing, session persistence, and a weighted round-robin with O(1) time and O(n) memory.
 * Input body filter support.
 It's quite handy to write Web Application Firewalls using this mechanism.
 * Dynamic scripting language (Lua) support, which is very efficient and makes it easy to extend core functionalities.
 * Limits retries for upstream servers (proxy, memcached, fastcgi, scgi, uwsgi).